 A low commute score could be due to longer-than-average work commutes and the limited availability of public transportation in this area.

 Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
 Having said that, perhaps the most important metric to consider when contemplating a move to Portland is real estate affordability.
-Median real estate prices in Portland come in at $222,900, which is 17.2% lower than the Connecticut average.
-The home price to income ratio compares the median home prices to the median household income.
-In Portland, the home price to income ratio is 2.9, which is 23.7% lower than the Connecticut average.
+The median home price for Portland homes is $401,022, which is 18.1% lower than the Connecticut average.
+If we take a closer look at the affordability of homes in Portland, we’ll see that the home price to income ratio is 3.5, which is 23.9% lower than the Connecticut average.